-AdMall Powers $337,000 Solar Sale
+AdMall Powers $337,000 Solar Branding Campaign

 BY Adam Ambro

-Featured image for “AdMall Powers $337,000 Solar Sale”
+Featured image for “AdMall Powers $337,000 Solar Branding Campaign”

 Challenge: Branding a small solar company

-Chris Lambert, an Account Executive at KY3-TV, had been selling media for three years when he came upon a local solar company.
+Chris Lambert, an account executive at KY3-TV, had been selling media for three years when he came upon a local solar company.

 I first called on a smaller solar company in early February after prospecting the growing solar energy vertical in our area,” said Lambert.
 “After meeting with the head of sales and seeing the amount of business they were closing on a monthly basis, I was quickly assured that they were one of the top solar companies in Missouri.
 However, I discovered they hadn't gone after a local presence yet.”